 Federal law requires Pacific Lutheran University to afford the Complainant and the Respondent rights throughout the Prohibited Conduct process.
-Additionally, Pacific Lutheran University has a commitment to all students, and is committed to creating an environment that still serves the student’s educational rights during the Prohibited Conduct process.
+Additionally, Pacific Lutheran University has a commitment to all community members, and is committed to creating an environment that still serves the educational and employment rights of all during the Prohibited Conduct process.
 Basic rights include:

 The University will take appropriate steps to ensure that the Respondent and the Complainant are treated fairly throughout the process, without bias.

 Choice to Participate

 All Complainants, Respondents, Reporters, or Witnesses may choose to participate or decline to participate in the Prohibited Conduct process.
 However, even if the Complainant or Respondent declines to participate, the University, in its sole discretion, may continue to investigate the matter and make sanctioning decisions based on the incident and information gathered.

 All Complainants, Respondents, Reporters, and Witnesses have the right to seek additional, confidential resources if needed.
 Confidential services include the Wellbeing Services and Resources